Quadrupole dynamics of carbon isotopes and 10Be: Abstract

 \section{Abstract}

 Electric quadrupole (\textit{E}2) moments and transitions provide measures of nuclear deformation and related collective structure.
 However, matrix elements of the \textit{E}2 operator are sensitive to the nuclear wave function at large distances and are poorly convergent within the \textit{ab initio} no-core shell model approach.
-We demonstrate for the first time that the ratio of neutron to proton quadrupole transition matrix elements, $M_n/M_p$, is well-converged in the \textit{ab initio} no-core shell model and provides a new and robust tool for comparing with experimental results.
-We find that our parameter-free results for $M_n/M_p$ for the carbon isotopes and $^{10}$Be compare well with experiment, where available, and offer new insight into the quadrupole dynamics of nuclear response.
+We perform for the first time a systematic study of the ratio of neutron to proton quadrupole transition matrix elements, $M_n/M_p$, with the no-core shell model.
+We find this observable is well-converged and provides a new and robust tool for comparing with experimental results.
+Our parameter-free results for $M_n/M_p$ for the carbon isotopes and $^{10}$Be compare well with experiment, where available, and provide additional support for the emerging picture that \textit{ab initio} results align well with collective enhancements in light nuclei.